Is a Degree Required to Be a Medical Assistant?

 What Is a Medical Assistant Diploma Program?

 The curriculum of such programs tends to focus on Medical Assistant tasks.
 This is why they typically take much less time to complete.
 For instance, diploma programs can often be completed in a year or less.
-If time is a concern, Unitek College offers Medical Assistant training that can be completed in as little as 9 months!
+If time is a concern, Unitek College offers Medical Assistant training that can be completed in as little as nine months!

 A Medical Assistant diploma/certificate program can be found at career or vocational colleges.
-They offer courses that are often similar to those in an associate’s degree program.
+They offer courses often similar to those in an associate’s degree program.
 If you choose a diploma program, you can expect to study subjects like anatomy and physiology, medical terminology, office management, and medical law and ethics.

 Medical Assisting as a Stepping Stone